mjgs/mjgs.github.io/_posts/2020/2020-02-02-test-post-written-using-github.md

 Update 1: It worked!
 My first attempt didn't work because I forgot the .md file extension, once I got the file name right, the build was automatically triggered.
 Saving the file now should result in another build which will add this update.

 Update 2: The update resulted in a site build too :)

+Update 3: However I now see that though there is an edit button for files that already exist, there is no "create new file" button in the mobile version of guthub.com :(